atimpone/aws-foundation-journey/1-dev-environments/2-8-onboard-dev-teams.md

 ---
 **Review Note: Need to ensure dev teams can access cost reporting**

-Per the up front requirements for this stage, we need to ensure that dev teams have sifficient permissions somthat they can self service review their cloud costs.
+Per the up front requirements for this stage, we need to ensure that dev teams have sufficient permissions somthat they can self service review their cloud costs.

 ---